teacherMaik/teacherMaik/README.md

 - 3 years experience working with datasets and Google Looker Studio.
 - Google Workspace Administrator.
 - 2 years experience working as a fullstack developer for small businesses in Madrid.
+- 2 years experience with UX/UI design and Accesibility.
 - Former 42 student at Madrid campus, Spain.

 | **Timeline of Programs & Languages I have learned and use** |